Why All Women Should Be Weight Training

-The Improvement of strength, and any postural imbalances brought on from lifestyle is also where strength training needs to come in, not forgetting that the majority spend most of their day seated hunched over a computer/laptop, which creates muscular imbalances that leads to tight muscles, weak muscles that can lead to joint/back problems.
-Having a structured weight-training program will help to work on these imbalances and improve posture, using your training sessions to do pre-dominantly cardio will only over exacerbate the current structural underlying issues you have.
+The Improvement of strength and any postural imbalances brought on from lifestyle is also where strength training needs to come in.
+Not forgetting that the majority of us spend most of their day seated hunched over a computer, which creates muscular imbalances that leads to tight muscles, weak muscles that can lead to joint and back problems.
+Having a structured weight-training program will help to work on these imbalances and improve posture.
+Using your training sessions to do pre-dominantly cardio will only over exacerbate the current structural underlying issues you have.

-So many women spend too much time doing far too much cardio, class after class, running kilometre after kilometre every week, I have nothing against classes they can be good fun and great for the socialising group feeling aspect, but the majority of people doing them never really are happy with the results or no-results they don’t seem to achieve, and running -The only time anyone needs to go running for miles is when they’re doing sport specific training i.e. marathon training.
+So many women spend too much time doing far too much cardio, class after class, running kilometre after kilometre every week.
+I have nothing against classes, they can be good fun and great for the socialising.
+However, the majority of people doing them are never really happy with the results they achieve.
+Running is another form of fitness training that is hugely popular, however, the only time anyone needs to go running for miles is when they’re doing sport specific training i.e. marathon training.

 So why is this?
-Surely the amount of exercise they are doing should be getting them results?
-Not exactly, and the very reason why we need to include more resistance/weight training then cardio, as it is far more effective at helping you achieve results.
+Surely the amount of exercise they are doing should be getting the results?
+Not exactly, and the very reason why we need to include more resistance/weight training than cardio, as it is far more effective at helping you achieve results.

-What weight training will do is help you to sculpt and transform your body, making you increase muscle/tone up and at the same time help you to lower body fat and get leaner.
-It will help you to burn a lot more calories when compared to cardio training, and overall increase metabolism- meaning you will be continuing to burn more calories even after you have finished training, you don’t get this bonus effect from doing just cardio.
+What weight training will do is help you to sculpt and transform your body, making you increase muscle and tone up while at the same time lowering body fat making you leaner.
+It will help you to burn a lot more calories when compared to cardio training, and overall increase metabolism.
+This means will be continuing to burn more calories even after you have finished training, you don’t get this bonus effect from doing just cardio.

-Switching, and cutting down the high volume of cardio will help you begin to edge closer to your goal, keep a couple of cardio sessions in but try and include a minimum of three weight training sessions a week, every week, because it has to be consistent for it to work and really make a difference.
+Switching, and cutting down the high volume of cardio will help you begin to edge closer to your goal.
+Keep a couple of cardio sessions in but try and include a minimum of three weight training sessions a week, every week.
+It has to be consistent for it to work and really make a difference.

 As a woman, nothing beats being strong and powerful, and the results you constantly enfold each week is what will keep you constantly motivated!